NatLibFi/NDL-VuFind2-Vagrant/README.md

   - **With v6.1.x see [Known Issues](#known-issues)** (if all else fails [v6.0.x](https://www.virtualbox.org/wiki/Download_Old_Builds) should still work!)
 - <a href="https://www.vagrantup.com">Vagrant</a> (avoid _v1.8.7_ due to issues with _curl_)

-Optional:
-- <a href="http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html">Oracle Instant Client</a> installer files downloaded from Oracle (a soul-selling registration needed), see the <a href="https://github.com/NatLibFi/NDL-VuFind2-Vagrant/tree/master/oracle">oracle/README</a> for details.
-  - If the installer files are not found during provisioning, the Oracle installation will be skipped with a warning message.
-The message can be turned off by setting 'INSTALL_ORACLE_CLIENT=false' in the bootstrap files.

 for _ubuntu_:
 - <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a> (fork it!) cloned to the host computer
 - <a href="https://github.com/NatLibFi/RecordManager">RecordManager</a> also cloned to the host (optional)